Income distribution: Trends

+Global income distribution over time (Our World in Data).
+The chart shows a significant shift of incomes toward higher levels.

 Standard economic theory stipulates that inequality tends to increase over time as a country develops, and to decrease as a certain average income is attained.
 This theory is commonly known as the Kuznets curve after Simon Kuznets.
 However, many prominent economists disagree with the need for inequality to increase as a country develops.
 Further, empirical data on the proclaimed subsequent decrease of inequality is conflicting.

 Across the board, a number of industries are stratified across the genders.
 This is the result of a variety of factors.
 These include differences in education choices, preferred job and industry, work experience, number of hours worked, and breaks in employment (such as for bearing and raising children).
 Men also typically go into higher paid and higher risk jobs when compared to women.
 These factors result in 60% to 75% difference between men's and women's average aggregate wages or salaries, depending on the source.
 Various explanations for the remaining 25% to 40% have been suggested, including women's lower willingness and ability to negotiate salary and sexual discrimination.
 According to the European Commission direct discrimination only explains a small part of gender wage differences.

 A study by the Brandeis University Institute on Assets and Social Policy which followed the same sets of families for 25 years found that there are vast differences in wealth across racial groups in the United States.
 The wealth gap between Caucasian and African-American families studied nearly tripled, from $85,000 in 1984 to $236,500 in 2009.
 The study concluded that factors contributing to the inequality included years of home ownership (27%), household income (20%), education (5%), and familial financial support and/or inheritance (5%).
 In an analysis of the American Opportunity Accounts Act, a bill to introduce Baby Bonds, Morningstar reported that by 2019 white families had more than seven times the wealth of the average Black family, according to the Survey of Consumer Finances.

 There are two ways of looking at income inequality, within country inequality (intra-country inequality) – which is inequality within a nation; or between country inequality (inter-country inequality) which is inequality between countries.